IfcOpenShell/IfcOpenShell/src/bonsai/docs/guides/troubleshooting.rst

    unpredictable effects and changes may be discarded.
 Instead, always use the :kbd:`Tab` key to toggle object editing, or use the IFC Object / Edit mode toggle in the top right of the :menuselection:`3D Viewport`.
+2. **Object scaling**.
+Bonsai does not support scaled objects in IFC.
+Any objects that have been scaled in object mode will have their scale reset to 1, and scaling an object may result in unpredictable operations.
+Instead, scale objects within edit mode.

 Where is the add-on installed?
 ------------------------------